 - Sliced spring onions

-- Dice the garlic and peel and grate the ginger.
+- Dice the garlic.
+Peel and grate the ginger.

 - After 10 minutes of simmering, add the kale, tofu, and noodles to the broth.
 Turn off the soup and let the noodles cook until tender (about 6 minutes for rice noodles.)

 - While I’ve written this recipe using parsnips and kale, it really can be served with all sorts of vegetables.
 It’s also designed to suit all sorts of diets.
 Use gluten-free noodles for a gluten-free diet, and skip the noodles altogether for a keto meal.
 See the section above for some suggested combinations.

 - Adding miso at the end gives the soup a probiotic boost.
 Homemade miso is always probiotic.
 Miso in the refrigerated section of your grocery store is also usually alive.
 Just don’t add the miso until the broth has cooled slightly otherwise you risk cooking the culture.